Maximizing your exit value

 This webcast discusses pre-IPO tax planning considerations tp help you navigate tax issues associated with the IPO process and achieve an optimum outcome.

-Business succession planning involves competing opportunities and conflicting decisions.
+Succession planning involves competing opportunities and conflicting decisions.
 Read more on this complex stage of business ownership.

 Business succession planning requires introspection and practical action.
 What should you consider when planning to sell your business?